 User Journey visualization method – Journey Map UX Design

-The User Journey Map is created from the perspective of the user, his needs, expectations, and habits.
+The User Journey Map is created from the user's perspective, needs, expectations, and habits.
 It is intended to increase his commitment and satisfaction.
 The User Journey Map is a story that visualizes actions on a timeline.

 It is created in many variants, but in most cases, it is a modification of the basic model, consisting of 5 elements.